maciejryszka31/maciejryszka31/README.md

-- 👋 Hi, I’m @maciejryszka31
+- 👋 Hi, I’m Maciej Ryszka
-- 👀 I’m interested in product management, C# and SQL
+- 👀 I’m interested in product/project management, C++, C# and SQL
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL and C++
-- 💞️ I’m looking to collaborate on pm
+- 💞️ I’m looking to collaborate on PM
-- 📫 How to reach me maciejryszka31@gmail.com
+- 📫 How to reach me maciejryszka31@gmail.com tel: 48 577 915 824

 <!---
 maciejryszka31/maciejryszka31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.